WHT-RBT/SQL-Employee-Challenge/README.md

 ## Getting Started

-> To use this application you first need to install all dependencies below from the command line, remembering to start your terminal from the db folder:
+> To use this application you first need to install all dependencies below from the command line:
 >
 Requirements before starting:
 > - npm install
-> - npm install express
+> - npm install express mysql2
 > - npm i inquirer@8.2.4
 >
-> Log into mysql and run the database using the following commands:
+> Log into mysql and run the database using the following commands, remembering to start your terminal from the db folder:
 >
 > - mysql -u root -p
 >